Revisit Systematic Generalization via Meaningful Learning: Systematic Generalization

-Having observed the success after semantic linking, one question that needs to be asked, however, is how it works.
-Therefore, the following two experiments evaluate models' systematic generalization, particularly for prior knowledge and semantic linking.
-A sliding scale of difficulty is carefully designed by weakening these two factors according to the policy that the greater the difficulty, the more compositional skills are required.
+The following two experiments evaluate models' systematic generalization, particularly for prior knowledge and semantic linking.
+A sliding scale of difficulty is carefully designed by weakening these two factors according to the assumption that the greater the difficulty, the more compositional skills are required.
 We further validate our findings on GEO and ADV.
 We use the same evaluation protocol across different datasets in this section.

-Given dataset ($\mX, \mY$) as prior knowledge regarding primitives, we generate the test set by replacement augmentation.
-Specifically, we replace the primitives in source sequences with their variants to generate novel compositions.
-So far, variants exist as OOV since they are not in the training set.
-Then, we incorporate additional either ($\mX^{IL}, \mY^{IL}$) or ($\mX^{DL}, \mY^{DL}$) to the base training set ($\mX, \mY$) so as to introduce variants in training and establish semantic linking inductively or deductively.
-As in the previous experiment, we ensure that each variant only has a single sample and appears only once.
-After training on $( \big[\begin{smallmatrix} \mX \\ \mX^{IL} \end{smallmatrix}\big] , \big[\begin{smallmatrix} \mY \\ \mY^{IL} \end{smallmatrix}\big] ) $ or $( \big[\begin{smallmatrix} \mX \\ \mX^{DL} \end{smallmatrix}\big] , \big[\begin{smallmatrix} \mY \\ \mY^{DL} \end{smallmatrix}\big] ) $, models are evaluated on the same test set prepared before by replacement augmentation.
-For convenience, we keep the same settings as in the previous experiment, where $|\sV^{SCAN}|$ is 40 and 10 variants for each primitive.
-We use the full variants set for GEO, for example, 39 variants for ``\textit{new york city}", while we randomly sample 5 variants for each primitive in ADV so that we cover all the variants with a test set of an appropriate size.
+Taking the base dataset as prior knowledge, we replace the primitives in source sequences with their variants to generate novel compositions, as introduced in Section \ref{sec:il}.
+So far, the produced variant samples are not in the training set but in the test set.
+Hence, variants exist as OOV now.
+Then, we either incorporate one variant sample to introduce variants in training inductively or one variant rule to do so deductively.
+In the one-shot learning scenario, we ensure each variant only has a single sample and appears only once during training.
+For convenience, we keep the same settings for each primitive to have 10 variants in SCAN and a full variant set in GEO (e.g., 39 variants for ``\textit{new york city}").
+It is noted in ADV that we randomly sample 5 variants for each primitive so that we cover all the variants with an appropriate test size.